 Spending extended time alone can be difficult for seniors.
 It can be especially painful after the loss of a spouse or when mobility problems limit their ability to be involved in the community.
-A simple way to help avoid loneliness and possibly depression is to play games.
-Setting up a time to get together to play games with friends and family can bring joy to you and the senior in your life.
+Playing games is a simple way to help avoid loneliness and possibly depression.
+Setting up a time to get together to play games with friends and family can bring joy to you and the seniors in your life.

 Games have been shown to improve memory and can actually help to prevent conditions such as dementia and Alzheimer’s disease.
 Playing games can help you to live longer!

-Since games can be fun, good for socializing, improves memory, and helps prevent medical conditions it is suggested that seniors participate in games on a regular basis.
+Since games can be fun, good for socializing, improves memory, and helps prevent medical conditions, it is suggested that seniors participate in games on a regular basis.
 Schedule game nights weekly or on a monthly basis.
-Check with your church or senior centers for local gatherings or plan a night with your friends and family.
+Check with your church or senior centers for local gatherings, or plan a night with your friends and family.
 Invite anyone who might want to come, even if they don’t want to participate.
-Remember this is also a great time to be social, get out of the house, catch up with old friends and to meet new people.
+Remember, this is also a great time to be social, get out of the house, catch up with old friends, and meet new people.
 Spectators are welcome!

-We all have our own idea of what games are fun, and each of us have a favorite.
-Keeping games fun and entertaining and slightly challenging are the most beneficial.
+We all have our own idea of what games are fun, and each of us has a favorite.
+Keeping games fun and entertaining and slightly challenging is the most beneficial.
 We don’t want our loved ones to get stressed or confused while playing games.
 Games that are too complicated or take so long that they lose interest might not be the best choice for seniors.

 Here are some types of games to try with your family;

 Card games are classics.
 Many seniors have been playing card games all their life.

 - The bridge is a game that challenges the mind, keeping it sharp.

 - Rummy is a great game for two or four players.

 - Cribbage is such a popular game; clubs are built around it and require memberships.
 If you don’t know how to play, ask your loved one.
 Teaching encourages seniors to participate and promotes feelings of importance and usefulness.